slcs-jsc/mptrac/README.md

     cd mptrac/projects/example
     ./run.sh

-At first call, the run script will download meteorological input data from a data server.
+At the first call, the run script will download meteorological input data from a data server.
 This step may take a while as the input data comprise several hundred MByte in size.
 The input data are saved for later runs and need to be downloaded only once.

 Please see the example script (run.sh) on how to invoke MPTRAC programs such as `atm_init` and `atm_split` to initialize trajectory seeds and `trac` to calculate the trajectories.

-The script generates a number of plots of the simulation output at different times after the eruption by means of `gnuplot`.
+The script generates a number of plots of the simulation output at different time steps after the eruption by means of `gnuplot`.
 These plots should look similar to the output already provided in the repository.

 This is an example showing the particle position and grid output on 6th and 8th of June 2011:
 <p align="center"><img src="example/plots.ref/atm_2011_06_06_00_00.tab.png" width="45%"/> &emsp; <img src="example/plots.ref/grid_2011_06_06_00_00.tab.png" width="45%"/></p>